biomassives/meteor-mailchimp-custom/README.md

  * [node-mailchimp](https://github.com/gomfunkel/node-mailchimp) - A node.js
 wrapper for the MailChimp API
+*  this is pulled in via meteor build process - keeps things simple. - g

-## TL;DR;
+## *

-_miro:mailchimp_ exposes [MailChimp API v2.0](http://apidocs.mailchimp.com/api/2.0) features to your Meteor application.
+biomassives:mailchimp_ exposes [MailChimp API v2.0](http://apidocs.mailchimp.com/api/2.0) features to your Meteor application.

 ## Templates

-_miro:mailchimp_ also provides one template you can use out of the box:
+biomassives:mailchimp_ also provides one template you can use out of the box:
 `{{> MailChimpListSubscribe}}`, which you can use to enable your visitors to subscribe to your mailing list(s).